Yolo County

 13. How much will the project cost in total, and will the grant cover all project costs?

 The budget submitted to the State estimates project costs to be approximately $7.4 million.
 The grant received from the State is $7.6 million.
-Project costs incurred before July 2021 are not eligible for grant funding.
-The CSA water fund will pay these costs, and the grant will cover the remaining project costs.3
+Project costs incurred before July 2021 are not eligible for grant funding, though, the County is negotiating this with the State Water Board.3

 14. What will happen to water billing after the connection project is completed?

 After water meters are installed and connected to the City of Davis water supply, water billing will convert from the current flat rate system to metered billing.
-The City of Davis will send water bills to all residents.
+The City of Davis plans to send water bills to all residents beginning September 2025 for July 2025 water usage.
+The City bills two months in arrears for water usage.
+NDM residents are anticipated to have access to the City of Davis water use portal, AquaHawk, beginning in August.
+More information about AquaHawk can be found here:https://www.cityofdavis.org/city-hall/public-works-utilities-and-operations/water/water-conservation/water-use-portal

 15. When will the $4,157 water loan repayment charge be discontinued?
-The charge will appear on the FY 2024-25 property tax roll for the NDM community.
+The charge was included on the FY 2024-25 property tax roll for the NDM community.
 It will be discontinued after the water consolidation project is completed and after the billing on the project is finalized and submitted to the State.

 1 Please note that NDM residents have inquired about the possibility of using the existing NDM1 and NDM2 wells for irrigation (the “Irrigation Project”) after the completion of the City of Davis connection project.
-While the Irrigation Project may be feasible, it would be costly and requires further analysis from the community and County staff.
+The CSA Advisory Committee has created an ad hoc to explore the possibility of pursuing the Irrigation Project.
 It is uncertain at this time if or when the Irrigation Project would be completed.
-At least initially, the community would likely receive irrigation water from the City of Davis.
+At least initially, the community would receive irrigation water from the City of Davis.

 2 Decommissioning of the NDM1 and NDM2 wells was included in the cost proposal and bid package.
 If the Irrigation Project moves forward, the wells would need to be put back into production, incurring additional costs.